TRS: Transferability Reduced Ensemble via Encouraging Gradient Diversity and Model Smoothness: Improving Ensemble Robustness via Transferability Minimization

 \section{Improving Ensemble Robustness via Transferability Minimization}

-Built upon our theoretical analysis on adversarial transferability, we propose a lightweight yet effective robust ensemble training approach to reduce the transferability among base models by enforcing the \textit{model smoothness} and \textit{low loss gradient similarities} at the same time.
-In particular, inspired by the factors that affect the upper bound of transferability, we develop {\textbf{T}ransferability \textbf{R}educed \textbf{S}mooth} (TRS) ensemble training approach to reduce adversarial transferability among base models, and thus enhance the ensemble robustness.
+Motivated by our theoretical analysis, we propose a lightweight yet effective robust ensemble training approach, {\textbf{T}ransferability \textbf{R}educed \textbf{S}mooth} (TRS), to reduce the transferability among base models by enforcing \textit{low loss gradient similarity} and \textit{model smoothness} at the same time.